Louisiana Guardsman Shines During Fort Cavazos Training Exercise

 |Downloads:

-This work, Louisiana Guardsman Shines During Fort Cavazos Training Exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisiana Guardsman Shines During Fort Cavazos Training Exercise, by SPC Kameron Spencer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.